 Use the resources available

-In our live discussion, our own Anjuan Simmons said “Healthy people do healthy work.”
+Help Scout's Anjuan Simmons says, “Healthy people do healthy work.”
 Taking time to invest in your own mental and physical health is not being selfish, it’s doing what is required to prepare yourself to be the person your family and workplace need you to be.

 So give yourself time to make a coffee, pop out for a run, do a puzzle, or whatever else you need to do to recharge.
 It’s not always easy, especially if you don’t have a lot of space, so you might need to be creative.